-If you don’t have access to a digital device, we can loan you one to learn on for up to six weeks.
+If you don’t have access to a digital device, we can loan you one.
+Loans vary from 6 weeks but can be longer.

 Following an assessment, we will match you to a trained digital buddy volunteer to provide 1:1 support and training through the loan period.
-At this the end of the training we can support you to choose and buy your own device.
-If cost is an issue, we will help you look at affordable options.
+We can also provide 1:1 support with learning how to use a device you own.
+At the end of the training we can support you to choose and buy your own device.

 Monthly drop-in sessions

 If you have your own device and are not sure how to get started, please join our monthly drop-in sessions.

 Our IT Education sessions are for anyone aged 50+ to help them gain basic online skills and help with using the internet safely and with confidence.
 They can also support people with their own digital device, and we ask guests to bring along their own mobile phone, laptop, iPad, tablet etc.

 Attendees will receive one-on-one tutoring with one of our volunteers who will help them with any questions and support them with trying out what they have learned on their own device.

 Thursdays - 26th May, 16th June & 14th July - 1.30pm-3.30pm Fortnightly